Attosecond quantum optical interferometry: RESULTS

-Nevertheless, we emphasize that the AQT approach does not constitute a genuine quantum state tomography method.
-Unlike in standard homodyne detection, here, the effective LO is not independent of the probed state.
-The two-color delay influences both the measurement quadrature and modifies the photon statistics of the harmonics~[Fig.~\ref{fig:tomography}].
-As a result, the reconstructed AQT-distributions are influenced by the same parameters that define the state.~This will be elaborated by defining a general quadrature operator $\hat{X}_{\theta} = \hat{a}e^{-i\theta} + \hat{a}^\dagger e^{i\theta}$, and evaluating the AQT-traces for different $\theta$ values yields distinct results.
-In particular, figure~\ref{fig:tomography} illustrates this for the 12th harmonic order: beyond a trivial phase delay, the field fluctuations are noticeably larger for $\theta = \pi/2$ [Fig.~\ref{fig:tomography}~(b)] than for $\theta = 0$ [Fig.~\ref{fig:tomography}~(a)].
-Consequently, the harmonic properties vary with $\theta$, as shown in Fig.~\ref{fig:tomography}~(e) for two harmonic orders, and thus a change of the fixed reference quadrature results in different distributions, i.e., the reconstructed state depends on the measurement basis.
+Nevertheless, we emphasize that the AQT approach does not constitute a genuine quantum state tomography method.~Unlike in standard homodyne detection, here, the effective LO is not independent of the probed state.
+The two-color delay influences both the measurement quadrature and modifies the photon statistics of the harmonics~[Fig.~\ref{fig:state_engineering}].
+As a result, the reconstructed AQT-distributions are influenced by the same parameters that define the state [Fig.~\ref{fig:tomography}].~This dependence can be made more transparent by introducing the general quadrature operator $\hat{X}_{\theta} = \hat{a}e^{-i\theta} + \hat{a}^\dagger e^{i\theta}$ and noting that the evaluation of the AQT-traces for different $\theta$ values yields distinct results.~Figure~\ref{fig:tomography} illustrates this for the 12th harmonic order: beyond a trivial phase delay, the field fluctuations are noticeably larger for $\theta = \pi/2$ [Fig.~\ref{fig:tomography}~(b)] than for $\theta = 0$ [Fig.~\ref{fig:tomography}~(a)].
+Consequently, the harmonic properties vary with $\theta$, as shown in Fig.~\ref{fig:tomography}~(e) for two harmonic orders: a change of the fixed reference quadrature results in different distributions, i.e., the reconstructed state depends on the measurement basis.

+This highlights the key limitation of this approach.
+The properties of the effective LO strongly influence the reconstructed harmonic states, while in any true tomography method the probe should not change the signal itself.~Nonetheless, given the practical challenges associated with implementing standard quantum optical tomography techniques in the XUV regime, it is instructive to evaluate the extent to which AQT accurately reproduces the results obtained via conventional homodyne detection.~To this end, we perform this comparison in two complementary ways: first, by comparing the AQT-distribution and the proper homodyne-based Wigner function; and second, by comparing the corresponding quadrature probability distributions.

+For the first comparison, we note that Wigner function reconstructions yield finite-dimensional matrices $\mathsf{W}$, whose size depends on the chosen phase-space discretization.~We therefore compare the AQT-distributions $\mathsf{W}^{(\text{AQT})}(\theta)$ with the homodyne-reconstructed true Wigner function $\mathsf{W}^{(\text{H})}(\phi)$, the latter yielding Fig.~\ref{fig:state_engineering}~(a)-(h) under ideal conditions.~Here, we emphasize that $\mathsf{W}^{(\text{AQT})}(\theta)$ depends on the optical quadrature $\hat{X}_{\theta}$ selected in the AQT protocol through its dependence with $\theta$~[Fig.~\ref{fig:tomography}~(c),(d)], whereas $\mathsf{W}^{(\text{H})}(\phi)$ depends on the quantum state $\hat{\rho}(\phi)$ and therefore varies with the two-color phase $\phi$.
+To quantify the agreement between both reconstructions, we use the normalized Frobenius inner product as a fidelity measure